Dr Amanda Adams

 Key responsibilities

-• Organise and facilitate co-design activities with members of the aged care workforce to understand workforce context and environment of use to collaborate to design digital resources for use within the home care and residential aged care settings.
+• Organise and facilitate research activities with members of the community, the aged care workforce and service providers to understand the context and environment of digital information use to create valuable digital resources for use within home care and residential aged care settings.

 • Prepare formal documentation and reporting of research - activities include ethics preparation, reporting of outcomes to project partners and commissioning funders and authoring research articles for publication within peer-reviewed journals.